 Crystal FIRST seeks to engage students and their families in a community of support throughout their independent school experience and as they matriculate to college.

-If you’d like to learn more about the Crystal FIRST program, please contact our Acting Director of Diversity, Tait Wade (firstname.lastname@example.org, 650-375-5489)
+If you’d like to learn more about the Crystal FIRST program, please contact our Director of Equity and Social Justice, Tait Wade (firstname.lastname@example.org, 650-375-5489)